sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

   are ignored.
 Ignoring unrecognized options is generally only necessary for tests where arguments for the testing framework, [Catch](https://github.com/catchorg/Catch2/), are passed to the executable.
+- `is_required_sync_phases`: a function which takes a phase and returns a bool for whether or not the phase should be executed on every component when it is used as a global sync phase (see below \ref dev_guide_parallelization_global_sync_phases)

 # Phases of an Execution {#dev_guide_parallelization_phases_of_execution}